 3. Check everything on your air conditioner unit and adjust your thermostat at different times of the day.
 A poor filter can cause it to run less efficiently, leading to higher costs.
 Turning your thermostat up to 80 at night or when you go out during the day, when you don’t really need it to be really cool, can also help create savings.

 A lot of the time cold weather has to deal with improperly maintained roofs or windows.
-For an inspection in Bloomington, IL visit Sundown Exteriors for more information.
+For an inspection in Bloomington, IL visit Keith Miller Roofing & Remodeling for more information.

 Three Things to Look for When Choosing an HVAC Contractor